potentials_util

 - pyrid.system.potentials_util.CSW(r, args)[source]

-Calculates potential energy and force for a Continuous Square-Well (CSW) potential.
+- Calculates potential energy and force for a Continuous Square-Well (CSW) potential. - Parameters

 - rwfloat